 Since lenders are relying on your customers to pay their invoices, they’ll need some information about them.

-This is a good time to note that, if utilizing transportation factoring, you might be required to factor your whole ledger; though some factors will allow you to be selective with the invoices you sell for cash.
+Note that you might be required to factor your whole ledger.
+Still, some factors will allow you to be selective with the invoices you sell for cash.
 A lot of this depends on whether or not you meet their monthly funding minimum.

 Regardless, you’ll need to submit a list of your customers.
 A freight factoring company like altLINE will review your customers and perform a credit check on each of them to determine eligibility.